Local-Order Auxiliary Losses Can Improve Autoencoder Reconstruction: NeurIPS Paper Checklist

 \section{NeurIPS Paper Checklist}

 \begin{enumerate}

-\item {\bf Claims} \item[] Question: Do the main claims made in the abstract and introduction accurately reflect the paper's contributions and scope? \item[] Answer: \answerYes{} \item[] Justification: The abstract summarizes the paper. \item[] Guidelines: \begin{itemize} \item The answer NA means that the abstract and introduction do not include the claims made in the paper. \item The abstract and/or introduction should clearly state the claims made, including the contributions made in the paper and important assumptions and limitations.
-A No or NA answer to this question will not be perceived well by the reviewers. \item The claims made should match theoretical and experimental results, and reflect how much the results can be expected to generalize to other settings. \item It is fine to include aspirational goals as motivation as long as it is clear that these goals are not attained by the paper. \end{itemize}
+\item {\bf Claims} \item[] Question: Do the main claims made in the abstract and introduction accurately reflect the paper's contributions and scope? \item[] Answer: \answerYes{} \item[] Justification: The abstract and \S~\ref{sec:introduction} state the contribution as a local-order auxiliary for MSE-trained reconstruction and explicitly limit the claim to gridded reconstruction settings with meaningful neighbor relations.
+The empirical claims are tied to Table~\ref{tab:aux_winner_structural_metrics} and Figure~\ref{fig:main_sweep_results}. \item[] Guidelines: \begin{itemize} \item The answer \answerNA{} means that the abstract and introduction do not include the claims made in the paper. \item The abstract and/or introduction should clearly state the claims made, including the contributions made in the paper and important assumptions and limitations.
+A \answerNo{} or \answerNA{} answer to this question will not be perceived well by the reviewers. \item The claims made should match theoretical and experimental results, and reflect how much the results can be expected to generalize to other settings. \item It is fine to include aspirational goals as motivation as long as it is clear that these goals are not attained by the paper. \end{itemize}